KhronosGroup/OpenWF-Registry/README.md

 OpenWF enumerants are documented in api/token_registry.txt .
 New ranges can be allocated by reserving a range for vendor-specific enumerants, then assigning values at will within that range.
-Allocations are made by proposing a pull request to master modifying this file, following the existing examples.
+Allocations are made by proposing a pull request modifying this file, following the existing examples.
 Allocate ranges starting at the lowest free values available (search for "Any_future_use") for vendor extensions").
-Ranges are not officially allocated until your pull request is *accepted* into master.
+Ranges are not officially allocated until your pull request is *accepted* into 'main' branch.
 At that point you can use values from your assigned range for API extensions.

 ## Adding Extension Specifications

-Extension specification documents can be added by proposing a pull request to master, adding the specification files under extensions/<vendor>/ .
+Extension specification documents can be added by proposing a pull request adding the specification files under extensions/<vendor>/ .
 At present there are no public extensions, although there are some private vendor extensions that were never published.